oracle/graal/docs/reference-manual/native-image/JFR.md

 The application consists of a simple class and some JDK library classes.
 It creates an event, labelled with the `@Label` annotation from the `jdk.jfr.*` package.
-If we run that application, it does not print anything, and just runs that event.
+If we run that application, it does not print anything and just runs that event.

 1. Compile the Java file:
   ```shell